Ask Visier: How Do You Find Out What Skills Exist in Your Organization?

 Additionally, when we think about matching skills to job positions, many organizations don’t have a good job structure or naming convention for existing roles.
 Too narrow or too broad a description makes it difficult to track specific skills.

-If you work to standardize these names and put processes in place to collect this data, you can start to understand what skills already exist in your organization and where there may be skill gaps.
+If you work to standardize these names and establish processes to collect this data, you can start to understand what skills already exist in your organization and where there may be skill gaps.
 This will guide the way you develop and grow your workforce.

 How Visier helps you discover the skills that exist in your organization